Friday, October 11, 2024

 (What a jumping-off place this turned out to be)

 The mythic title of the post was so grandiose, it actually made me think of archetypal dualities, as also happened in the previous post "Puffball And Shadow".
 Like: Father Sky and Mother Earth (instanced, for example, by the union of the god Zeus and the human Danae [leading to the birth of the hero Perseus]; the union of the Titan Helios and the nymph Clymene [resulting in the birth of the tragic antihero Phaethon]; even the angel Gabriel (acting as an agent of, or a kind of stand-in for, God the Father) and the human Mary in the Annunciation.
-Some other dualities/polarities that deserve mention would be: rain fertilizing the soil, the dragon who threatens the virginal princess and the knight-errant who slays him, the chaotic mutability of the air vs the fixity of ground structures, rational man vs the beastly savage (or should I say the beastly savage inside the rational man), the Sun and the Moon, and of course, man and woman.
+Some other dualities/polarities that deserve mention would be: rain fertilizing the soil, the dragon who threatens the virginal princess and the knight-errant who slays him, the chaotic mutability of the air vs the fixity of ground structures, rational man vs the beastly savage (or should I say the beastly potential inside the rational man), the Sun and the Moon, and of course, man and woman.

 No comments: